 The graduate program in Transportation Engineering offers education and research opportunities in transportation systems planning, design, and management.
 It is designed to enable aspiring planners, engineers, and managers to obtain advanced degrees while specializing in infrastructure management, traffic network analysis, facility design, traffic operations, transportation economics and finance, and project appraisal.
 Up-to-date computer and laboratory facilities, as well as the Transportation Division’s close links with local and state transportation agencies, enable students to gain hands-on experience and practical perspectives.

-Past and present research undertaken by the Transportation Division faculty and researchers ranges from microscopic traffic flow simulation, dynamic route assignment, and network reliability to traffic accident modeling, pavement management, video image processing, and intelligent transportation systems.
-The focus remains on efficient and effective solutions to transportation problems.
+Past and present research undertaken by the Transportation Division faculty and researchers ranges from microscopic traffic flow simulation, dynamic route assignment, and network reliability to traffic accident modeling, pavement management, video image processing, and intelligent transportation systems, as well as travel behavior analysis, transportation planning, and travel demand modeling.
+The focus remains on effieicnt, effective, and sustanable solutions to transportation problems.

 Transportation Division course offerings expose students to the theoretical and practical aspects of goods and passenger transportation.
 State-of-the-art analytical tools and new research findings are introduced into the courses through periodic revision of notes, examples, problem sets, and computer software.
 Students are encouraged to design their own programs of study according to their personal and professional goals.
 Due to the multi-disciplinary nature of transportation, students are encouraged to include in their program of study course offerings from other programs in CEE, as well as from Mathematics and Statistics, Environment and Society, Applied Economics, Economics and Finance, Management, and Sociology.